Recent Posts

 7:00 AM

-Updating our Q1 Kalinowski Quick-Service Pizza Same-Store Sales Index (4/2/2024)
+Updating our Q1 Kalinowski Casual Dining Same-Store Sales Index (4/2/2025)

-With this report, we update our data-driven Kalinowski Quick-Service Pizza Index for Q1 to +0.1%.
-This is the one-year figure, lapping the -0.3% number from Q1 2020, the +17.2% figure from Q1 2021, the -3.1% number from Q1 2022, and the +4.2% result from Q1 2023.
-Comparing to Q1 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Quick-Service Pizza Index for Q1 2024 is at +18.0%.
-Our +0.1% figure is based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and March.
+With this report, we update our data-driven Kalinowski Casual Dining Index for Q1 to +4.2%.
+On a pre-pandemic basis, the Kalinowski Casual Dining Index for Q1 2025 is at +29.4%.
+These numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and March.

 Read More »